Skip to content

 Synthetic input posts AWT events directly into the target window's event queue — no global focus, no cursor motion.
 The trade-off is that some interactions (system-level shortcuts, real OS drag-and-drop) won't behave the same way.
 See Driving input.

-"typeText didn't reach my field"
+"typeText or pasteText didn't reach my field"

-typeText writes to the system clipboard, dispatches the platform paste shortcut (Cmd+V on macOS, Ctrl+V elsewhere), waits for the paste to land, and restores the previous clipboard contents.
-A few failure modes follow from that:
+typeText dispatches key press/release pairs and avoids the clipboard.
+It supports ASCII letters, digits, space, newline, and common US-keyboard punctuation.
+Use pasteText for arbitrary Unicode or large text: it writes to the system clipboard, dispatches the platform paste shortcut (Cmd+V on macOS, Ctrl+V elsewhere), waits for the paste to land, and restores the previous clipboard contents.
+A few failure modes follow from those contracts:

 • The field doesn't accept paste.
 Some Compose components (and any read-only text field) ignore the system paste shortcut.
 Verify the field accepts pasted input outside the test before assuming Spectre is at fault.